 Have a list of questions ready

 This is your opportunity to ask your admissions team all your questions so make a list of everything you might need to know.
 Be wary though - you don’t want to ask questions that you can find the answers to on the website or it’ll look like you haven’t properly researched.
 You could ask about virtual campus tours, student or graduate case studies available to read, or the best university social media channels to follow.

 What should you do on results day?

 Whether you’re going into school or college, or receiving them online, you need to get up early and check your results!
-However nervous you are, having them earlier puts you in a much better position if you do need to use Clearing or Adjustment.
+However nervous you are, having them earlier puts you in a much better position if you do need to use Clearing.
 Thousands of students across the country use the system and competitive courses fill up quickly.

 - Your UCAS login, Clearing number, and personal ID

 - Your list of alternatives - ideally in order of preference (and UCAS will actually suggest courses and unis to you)

 - Your exam results (including your GCSE or National 4 or 5 results)

 - Your Personal Statement